simonZhou86/simonZhou86.github.io/_pages/about.md

 ## 📖 Research
-My current research interest is on **Medical LLMs**, taming LLMs for multilingual medical question-answering tasks, and **Multimodal fundation models for Medical Imaging**.
-I also have strong interests on **Medical Image Analysis**, particularly in developing 3D Medical Image Generation model to improve the diagnostic (segmentation and classification) performance of rare diseases, such as (Pediatric) brain tumors.
-Previously, I have worked on the Sequential Decision research on Multi-Armed Bandits.

-My research could be categorized into:
-  - Computational Methodology in Medical Data (image, text, time series data, etc.)
-  - Deep Learning applications for Medical Image Analysis (multimodal medical image fusion)
-  - Medical Image Generation (Image Transformer, Diffusion models, Vision-Language, LVMs, etc.)
+My current research interests focus on **Biomedical Agents**, particularly their self-evolving capabilities through skills, memory, and feedback-driven improvement for drug discovery and complex biomedical tasks.
+I am also interested in **World Models and JEPA-style representation learning** for biomedical data, especially how these ideas can be extended to 3D medical image generation.
+In addition, I am interested in **multimodal foundation models for medical imaging**, including vision-language and large vision models for biomedical applications.

+My previous work includes medical LLM post-training for multilingual medical question answering, autoregressive 3D medical image generation for rare disease diagnosis, and sequential decision-making research on contextual multi-armed bandits.

+More broadly, my work spans several connected areas:
+  - Biomedical agents and self-evolving AI systems for complex biomedical reasoning
+  - World models and JEPA-style representation learning for biomedical data and agentic task modeling
+  - Medical image analysis and generation, including image transformers, diffusion models, vision-language models, and large vision models
-  - NLP for medical text (LLMs)
+  - LLM post-training for clinical and biomedical text
   - Contextual Multi-armed Bandit Problems

-I was funded by the Department of Computer Science and Temerty Faculty of Medicine at the University of Toronto; Mitacs Research Grant; The Hospital for Sick Children Research Institute, and the Ontario Graduate Scholarship.
+I was previously funded by the Department of Computer Science and Temerty Faculty of Medicine at the University of Toronto; Mitacs Research Grant; The Hospital for Sick Children Research Institute, and the Ontario Graduate Scholarship.

 ## 🏆 Honors and Awards